Baby Shower Questions Answered

 • RSVP to the invitation as soon as you know you can make it.
 Having an accurate headcount is important to the host to plan for food, drinks, and activities.

 • Show up on time.
-5-10 minutes late may be acceptable and it will depend on the culture of the group but we generally recommend showing up on time for these events.
+5-10 minutes late may be acceptable and it will depend on the culture of the group but I generally recommend showing up on time for these events.

 • Don’t make the day about yourself.
 This day is meant to celebrate the parents-to-be.
 This is NOT the time to announce an engagement or pregnancy of your own.